dbeinhauer/bcs-source/analysis_results/README.md

 # About
 This directory is composed of `results/` subdirectory which contains organized system of `JSON` files which specify parameter choice for the experiments and `.txt` files with results of the experiments.

-Subdirectory `plots/` contains plots of the choosen results (note that the plots are in Czech) and subdirectory `models/` contains `.txt` files with choosen model descriptions and simple Python program for filtering the used stations.
+Subdirectory `plots/` contains plots of the choosen results (note that the plots are in Czech).

+Subdirectory `models/` contains `.txt` files with choosen model descriptions and simple Python program for filtering the used stations.

 # Organization of Results Subdirectory
 Subdirectory `analysis_results/results/` contains for each used optimizer